Architectural Facade Elements: A Complete Guide to How They Are Made

 Metal.

-Vibrocasting - when using a liquid mixture.
-The mold is placed on a vibrating table so that air bubbles come out of the mixture.
+Vibration casting is used with a liquid mixture.
+The mold is placed on a vibrating table so that air bubbles rise out of the mixture.

-Vibrocompression (vibro-compaction, ramming) - when using semi-dry mixture.
+Vibrocompression (vibro-compaction, tamping) is used with a semi-dry mixture.
 The mixture is rammed inside the mold with a pneumatic hammer.
-This technology was made possible through the use of plasticizers, improving the mobility of the mixture.
+This technology became possible thanks to plasticizers, which improve the workability of the mixture.

 Balustrades, railings, door portals.